 The 8th Anniversary – Lilac

-The lilac represents youthful joy, confidence, and renewal.
+Lilac flowers symbolize youthful joy, confidence, and renewal.
 The couple can spend their anniversary reminiscing about their younger years of love.

 The 9th Anniversary – Bird of Paradise

 The Bird of Paradise is from South Africa and resembles a flying bird with orange “wings”.
-They grow best in warm climates with plenty of sunshine, in the early spring and late winter, as well as other times.
+They grow best in warm climates with plenty of sunshine in the early spring and late winter, as well as other times.

 The 10th Anniversary – Daffodils